nemosminer/Claymores-Dual-Ethereum/Readme!!!.txt

 -dpoolsfile	failover filename for seconds coin, default value is "dpools.txt".

 -y	enables Compute Mode and disables CrossFire for AMD cards. "-y 1" works as pressing "y" key when miner starts.
 This option works in Windows only.

+-showdiff	shows difficulty for every ETH share and also displays maximal found share difficulty when you press "s" key.